ethdebug/solidity-data-representation/src/types.md

 of course also be of direct or pointer type.

-Some types are not allowed in calldata, especially if `ABIEncoderV2` is not being used; but we will assume it is, and even describe some things that are not supported by Solidity at all yet, since we want to be able to decode whatever people might choose to encode.
-In particular, though, circular types are never allowed in calldata.
+Some types are not allowed in calldata, especially if `ABIEncoderV2` is not being used; but we will assume it is.
+Note, though, that circular types are never allowed in calldata.

 In addition, the locations memory and calldata may not hold mappings, which may